LuemmelSec/LuemmelSec.github.io/_posts/2021-11-26-Go-away-VMK-you-are-drunk.md

 ### Wiring things up

-So now it's time to figure our what line is which in terms of SPI, and hook up our logic analyzer.
+So now it's time to figure out what line is which in terms of SPI, and hook up our logic analyzer.
 In order to be able to decode the SPI signals, we need a clock signal, MISO, MOSI and Channel Select.
 On the SPI bus there are master and slave devices.
-For each slave device there is a seperate Channel Select line.
+For each slave device there is a separate Channel Select line.
 The master selects to which slave he wants to communicate by grounding the according line.

 <img src="/images/2021-11-26/spi schema.png">